Last Updated on

 Now we wouldn’t even address this as a “real” reason your business isn’t growing if there weren’t any statistics.
-Surprisingly in 2018 alone, 6 out of every 10 small businesses didn’t have a website for their business (via Devrix).
+Surprisingly in as recently as 2015 alone, 6 out of every 10 small businesses didn’t have a website for their business (via GoDaddy).
 That’s more than half of all small businesses; how is that possible?!

 By not having a business website you’re relying purely on foot traffic, conventional advertising, and word of mouth.
 And in doing so you’re eliminating an infinite potential of connecting with new customers every single day.

 If you’re among that 60%, stop reading this and get a website for your business.
 Then come on back here to make sure all your other web needs are covered!

 2. You Have a Website, But It’s Not Very Good

 Now then, simply having a website is not enough.
 Listen, we all make mistakes.
 But no matter your industry or market, having a functional, beautiful looking website can make all the difference in growing your business.

 Consider that it only takes around 0.05 seconds for visitors to form an opinion about your website which will ultimately decide whether they stay or leave.
 And that a study found that design accounts for 94% of negative feedback for websites.

 With that in mind, you should take your business website design and overall user experience very seriously.
 A few basic elements of good business websites include:

 - Striking, memorable images and/or video

 - Your business logo and branding (more on that later)